-Queensland Rail’s number one priority is safety – not only the safety of our customers and employees, but also of community members, pedestrians and motorists who enter or cross railway property
+Queensland Rail’s #1 priority is safety, not only the safety of our customers and employees, but also of the greater community who enter or cross our network.

-Through our Railsmart Community Education Program, Queensland Rail aims to positively influence the attitudes and behaviours of school students and communities to act safely at railway stations and level crossings.
+Through our Railsmart Community Education Program, Queensland Rail aims to positively influence the attitudes and behaviours of the community to encourage safety around and on; our trains, tracks and rail property.

 Rail Safety Orientation Days

-- Orientation of Queensland Rail features and services.
+- Orientation of Queensland Rail train features and services

 Our team regularly visits school and community groups throughout Queensland.
-If you would like to find out more information, please contact the community education team at
+If you would like to find out more information, please email the Community Education team at